jonjau/jonjauhari.com/content/blog/justice-as-maximising-welfare/index.md

 A historical instance of [the trolley problem](https://en.wikipedia.org/wiki/Trolley_problem).

+**Can the ends justify the means?**

 Bentham might say yes.
-This seems cold.
-But why might we feel so?
+This seems cold to me.
+But why might I feel so?

 Maybe we are thinking of these 2 objections:
 1. we ought to respect the consent of others — the boy was vulnerable and did not want to be killed.
 That is, morality is more than just costs and benefits, it should have something to do with how we treat one another.